dssheldon/pands-programs-sds/README.md

 # Programming and Scripting - Weekly Assignments
-##### Owner: Sheldon D'Souza
+##### <u>Owner: Sheldon D'Souza</u>

 ## Objective

 The objective of this ReadMe is to set out the layout of the repository and it's contents.
 The repository is built up of weekly homework assignments given as part of the Programming and Scripting Module.
 Each assignment has it's own file which includes the code for the weekly assignment.

-I have included a lot explanation of how the code funtions within the .py files and therefore I will not repeat this here.
-Please refer to the indiviual python scripts within the files and the comments/doucmentation therein for details on how the codes operates as well as areas I found tricky.
-I have also included where approppriate references to researched code and solutions.
+I have included a lot explanation of how the code functions within the .py files and therefore I will not repeat this here.
+Please refer to the individual python scripts within the files and the comments/documentation therein for details on how the codes operates as well as areas I found tricky.
+I have also included where appropriate references to researched code and solutions.

 ## Contents of Repository